zcash/halo2/book/src/design/circuit/gadgets/ecc/fixed-base-scalar-mul.md

 > * $M[0][k_0] = [(7+1)*(2^3)^0]B = [8]B,$
 > * $M[1][k_1] = [(0+1)*(2^3)^1]B = [8]B.$
 >
-> In fixed-base scalar multiplication, we summing the multiples of $B$ at each window using incomplete addition.
+> In fixed-base scalar multiplication, we sum the multiples of $B$ at each window (except the last) using incomplete addition.
 > Since the point doubling case is not handled by incomplete addition, we avoid it by using an offset of $(k+2).$

 For each window of fixed-base multiples $M[w] = (M[w][0], \cdots, M[w][7]), w \in [0..84)$: